 Backup wrench is required when tightening water connections to prevent water line damage.
+Failure to use a backup wrench could result in equipment damage.

-Refer to Fig. 8 for an illustration of a supply/return hose kit.
 Male adapters secure hose assemblies to the unit and risers.
 Install hose assemblies properly and check them regularly to avoid system failure and reduced service life.
+See Fig. 8.